TechRetreat/techretreat.github.io/README.md

 Tech Retreat brings together passionate high school students for a one-day event held in the heart of Canada's technology hub.
 Hear from seasoned speakers and students in the industry.
 Learn and collaborate with like-minded peers to create something amazing.

 ### Development Environment
-Ensure you have npm and bower installed, and that you've cloned this repo.
-You will also need ruby and sass installed.
+Ensure you have npm installed, and that you've cloned this repo.

 If you don't have npm, download [Node.js and npm](https://nodejs.org/).

 Then, open your terminal and `cd` into this repo's directory:
 ```
 $ npm install
-$ npm install bower -g
-$ bower install
 ```
-That will install [bower](http://bower.io/), a package manager for the front-end, and then installs our front-end dependencies as well as the grunt task runner to compile SASS and minify CSS.
+This will install all dependencies.
+Namely `babel` so we can use all that sweet ES6 syntax!

 To run the server:
 ```